jetbrains-academy/Coroutines-and-channels/Coroutines/Outer scope/task.md

-When you start new coroutines inside the given scope, it's much easier to ensure that all of them run with the same context.
-It is also much easier to replace the context if needed.
+When you start new coroutines within a given scope, it becomes much easier to ensure that all of them run within the same context.
+It also simplifies the process of replacing the context if needed.

-Now it's time to learn how using the dispatcher from the outer scope works.
-The new scope created by the `coroutineScope` or by the coroutine builders always inherits the context from the outer scope.
+Now, it's time to learn how utilizing the dispatcher from the outer scope works.
+The new scope created by either the `coroutineScope` or by the coroutine builders always inherits the context from the outer scope.
 In this case, the outer scope is the scope the `suspend loadContributorsConcurrent()` function was called from: